What You Should Know About Mississippi Workers’ Compensation Laws

 - Any business that has fewer than 5 employees

 - Domestic workers

-If you fall into one of the above categories and become injured on the job, then meet with a workers’ compensation lawyer to identify your legal options.
+If you fall into one of the above categories and become injured on the job, then meet with one of our Mississippi workers’ compensation lawyers to identify your legal options.

 Workers’ Compensation Benefits are “No Fault”